justinmarschall/vasco/README.md

 + Plotting categorical variables
     + `plot_bar()`

 Each function works in the same way--pass a data frame to the function, and `vasco` will return *n* plots, given the number of numeric or categorical variables.
-For data frames with greater than 50 variables, pass parameter `n` to override the `plot_check()` helper function.
+For data frames with greater than 50 variables, pass parameter `n` to a `plot_*()` function to override the max plot threshold.
 It's recommended to write many plots to PDF to improve readability.

 ### Numeric Variables